What is self care?

 Oh, right.
 It doesn’t.

 We have to make that time happen.
 Again, I’m not talking anything crazy here.
 Self care is simple and straightforward.
 Mindfulness can happen anywhere if you’re willing to go there in the moment.
-And if you need some extra help getting started, learning how to create an intentional daily schedule could be the boost you need!
+And if you need some extra help getting started, creating an intentional daily schedule could be the jump-start you need.

 According to the Headspace website: